A case study by Peter Sergeant

 Being raised on a farm ‘never did me any harm’.
 It was an enjoyable, carefree part of my life.
 I used to love working with machinery along with the sheep and cattle, even through droughts and flooding rains.

 I went to Hawkesbury Agricultural College for three years to study agriculture, and what a significant part of my life it was.
 Learning about agriculture means learning about life.
-It was now more than 50 years ago, and I still use information I learned all those years ago, and we still enjoy our reunions every two years.
+It was now more than 50 years ago, and I still use the information I learned all those years ago, and we still enjoy our reunions every two years.

 My first big blow from

 When I left college, I joined an agricultural water supply company and enjoyed four years travelling in NSW, Queensland and Victoria designing and selling irrigation systems to farmers.
-I retained the interest in agriculture.
+I retained my interest in agriculture.

 Within four years of working for someone else, my entrepreneurial spirit started to kick in.
 In those early days, I had no idea what an entrepreneur was; I had never even heard of the word.
 On reflection, I was an entrepreneur.
-I was 23 and wanted to start my own business and about to be married, I wanted to take act and get on with life.
+I was 23 and wanted to start my own business and about to be married, I wanted to take action and get on with life.

 My wife used to say I was different from most other people, but neither of us understood why.
 Many people yearn for the freedom and fun associated with owning their own business.
 Few decide to do so, and even fewer make their business live up to their dreams and expectations.